You are here

 National Monitoring Study of Student Achievement (a collaboration between NZCER and the Educational Assessment Research Unit of the University of Otago)partnership

 Graeme worked as a teacher for 10 years before joining NZCER.
-He has a Master in Education–First Class Honours from the University of Waikato, a Postgraduate Diploma in Education and Professional Development from Victoria University of Wellington, a Diploma of Teaching from the Wellington College of Education, and a Bachelor of Music from Victoria University of Wellington.
+He has a Masters in Education–First Class Honours from the University of Waikato, a Postgraduate Diploma in Education and Professional Development from Victoria University of Wellington, a Diploma of Teaching from the Wellington College of Education, and a Bachelor of Music from Victoria University of Wellington.
 Graeme is a Member of New Zealand Institute of Company Directors.